Challenges of Legacy Systems

 Poor digital business support

 Embracing digital means introducing new business models and delivering ever more data to customers.
-When flexibility and scalability are compromised, a system is simply unable to deliver the value business demands.Explore
+When flexibility and scalability are compromised, a legacy system is simply unable to deliver the value business demands.Explore

 Businesses constantly require software systems to adapt.
 But what happens when that capability is no longer being met?
 The tipping point is reached when organisations begin to struggle with integrating new features due to inadequate technology, architecture or functionality.Explore